 \section{Abstract}

-We prove that the set of smooth, $\pi$-periodic, positive functions on the unit sphere for which the planar $L_{-2}$ Minkowski problem is solvable is dense in the set of all smooth, $\pi$-periodic, positive functions on the unit sphere with respect to the $L^{\infty}$ norm.
+We prove that the set of smooth, $\pi$-periodic, positive functions on the unit circle for which the planar $L_{-2}$ Minkowski problem is solvable is dense in the set of all smooth, $\pi$-periodic, positive functions on the unit circle with respect to the $L^{\infty}$ norm.
 Furthermore, we obtain a necessary condition on the solvability of the even $L_{-2}$ Minkowski problem.
-At the end, we prove uniqueness of the solutions up to an affine linear transformation.
+At the end, we prove uniqueness of the solutions up to special linear transformations.